subithasundaram15-lab/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date:13/09/2025

 ## AIM
-To develop a Django application to store and retrieve data from a Car Inventory Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Car Inventory Database using Object Relational Mapping(ORM)

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS